 I can’t find a definitive explanation as to why Honda chose only to put a seal on the exhaust side for older bikes.
 The opposite arrangement – where only the intake valve has a seal – is generally explained because when the intake valve is open it is subjected to a vacuum that tends to suck the oil past the guide, whereas the exhaust valve is under pressure.

-It is worth noting that many 1960s Hondas came without any valve seals at all, as was common on bikes of this era.
-Honda’s valve seals experiments began as they started to compete with other makers on warranty periods: in the early 1960s it was unusual to get a car or mortorcyle manufacture warranty at all, but over the next decade or so many makers introduced one, initially with a 3 months guarantee then 6 months and, eventually, offering 1 and 2 years.
+It is interesting to note that many 1960s Hondas came without any valve seals, as was common on bikes of this era.
+Honda’s valve seals experiments coincided with the dates they started to compete with other makers on warranty periods: in the early 1960s it was unusual to get a car or mortorcyle manufacture warranty at all, but over the next decade or so many makers introduced one, initially with a 3 months guarantee then 6 months and, eventually, offering 1 and 2 years.
 Honda were at the forefront of these improvements in quality and guarantees, having realised it was a good way to differentiate themselves from the makers of British and American bikes which were unreliable in comparison.
 Given that excessive oil consumption is closely associated with maintenance issues in many people’s minds this helps explains Honda’s ongoing tinkering with valve seal arrangements.

 Anyhow, when you have the valves out for inspection and cleaning you may as well replace any valve seals at the same time.
 The valve guides can also wear in high mileage engines and, according to the manual, they can be replaced but the guides are made over sized and you need a special tool to grind them to the right profile.